revk/ASCII/README.md

 ### Currency

 We cannot do proper currency, but do `£` and `$` why not?
-For decades the two were needed before Unicode sorted it properly, adt he whole mess with `#` and `£` was just silly.
+For decades the two were needed before Unicode sorted it properly, and the whole mess with `#` and `£` was just silly.

 ### `~` and `|`